Skip to main content

 Step 4: Hem the edges.

 The edges of your dog’s new onesie will be smooth and protected if you decide to hem them (especially important if your pup likes to chew).
 To do this, you’ll fold back 1/4 of an inch around any cut edges, then sew straight through both layers, following your cut.
 You can use a sewing machine or sew your hems by hand — it’s up to you!
-It'll look super professional once you're done.
+It'll look super cute once you're done.

 There are so many perks to making your own dog clothes out of baby clothes, including the positive environmental impact of recycling.
 Both your pup and the planet will benefit from this fun DIY.
 You’ll get a chance to practice your sewing and measuring skills, and just think of how sweet your fur baby will look in their new pajamas!